ofoski/RAG-SQL-assistant/README.md

 ## 🛠️ Pipeline Overview
-1. 📑 **Extract schema metadata** – read table names, columns, and relationships from the SQLite database
+1. 📑 **Extract schema information** – read table names and column details from the SQLite database
-2. 🔡 **Embed schemas** – generate SentenceTransformers embeddings for per-table schema text
+2. 🔡 **Embed schemas** – represent each table schema as a dense vector using a pretrained sentence embedding model
-3. ⚡ **Index embeddings** – store schema embeddings in a FAISS index for similarity search
+3. ⚡ **Index schemas** – store schema embeddings in a vector index to enable efficient similarity search
-4. 🎯 **Retrieve relevant tables** – select top-K schemas most relevant to each user question
+4. 🎯 **Retrieve relevant tables** – select the most relevant table schemas for each user question
-5. 🤖 **Generate SQL** – construct a constrained prompt and generate SQL using an OpenAI language model
+5. 🤖 **Generate SQL** – generate a SQLite-compatible SQL query using a language model constrained by the retrieved schemas
-6. 📊 **Execute and display results** – run SQL against SQLite and render outputs in Streamlit
+6. 📊 **Execute and display results** – run the generated query and display results in an interactive interface

 ## Installation (Windows)